 After the reset date, interest rates on our hybrid adjustable rate RMBS securities adjust annually based on spreads over various LIBOR and Treasury indices.
 These interest rates are subject to caps that limit the amount the applicable interest rate can increase during any year, known as periodic cap, and through the maturity of the applicable security, known as a lifetime cap.
-The weighted average periodic cap for the portfolio is an increase of 0.7% and the weighted average maximum lifetime increases and decreases for the portfolio are 5.78%.
+The weighted average periodic cap for the portfolio is an increase of 0.8% and the weighted average maximum lifetime increases for the portfolio are 8.7%.

-The following tables summarize our RMBS according to their estimated weighted average life classifications at March 31, 2010 and December 31, 2009:
+The following tables summarize our RMBS according to their estimated weighted average life classifications at June 30, 2010 and December 31, 2009.